DenisKusakin/sling-react/README.md

 - [x] Complex component(Image Gallery).
 Copy item.
 - [ ] Drag and drop an asset into parsys.
 Need to check that it can be converted into image component.
 - [ ] Carefully check parsys policies.
 Need to develop some complex components and provide policies for them.
 Make sure that they work as expected.
+- [ ] Develop editable component that is located outside the parsys.

 ## Advantages of the approach